hipe/tmx/sakin-agac-doc/432-multi-tablism.md

 whole sub-project.)

-so to the point: to get syncing to work with multi-tablism, entity identfiers will go from being plain old "values" (strings) in a shared namespace to being tuples that have to be aware of a stack (later for this).
+so to the point: to get syncing to work with multi-tablism, entity identifiers will go from being plain old "values" (strings) in a shared namespace to being tuples that have to be aware of a stack (later for this).

 this will be a non-trivial amount of work to inject this change into the